Journal of Food Science & Technology(JFST)

 Impact Factor: 1.265

-Insights of Fermented Foods and Beverages: Microbiology and Health-Promoting BenefitsSubmit Manuscript no this topic Topic Articles: 0
+Insights of Fermented Foods and Beverages: Microbiology and Health-Promoting BenefitsSubmit Manuscript on this topic

 Fermented foods and beverages are part of our daily dietary routine across the world.
 Research on fermented foods and beverages have proved to be a huge source of both culturable and unculturable microbiota resources.
 The sustainable use of microorganisms in foods fermentation is generally based on the relation between the traditional knowledge of foods fermentation and the basic understanding of the microbial background of fermentation.
 Diverse forms of microbial community including bacteria, yeasts and fungi are present in fermented foods and beverages, which may be produced either naturally or by adding starter culture(s).
 With the rapid application of culture independent techniques using next generation sequencing (NGS) tools, more new genera and species of microorganisms are reported from many ethnic fermented foods and beverages which have changed the paradigm of classical microbiology to metageomics and omic concepts.